ibm-cloud-docs/log-analysis/agent/config_agent_os_cluster.md

 6. Click **Connect**.

-### Deploy the LogDNA agent by using ob commands
+### Deploy the logging agent by using ob commands
 {: #config_agent_os_ob_cli}

-To configure the LogDNA agent in a cluster, complete the following steps:
+To configure the logging agent in a cluster, complete the following steps:

 1. [Pre-req] Install the OpenShift observability CLI plug-in (ibmcloud ob).